NessInMorse/LOTRAP/readme.md

 Planned functionality:
 * A protein predictor
-* Interactive heatmap plot for the SNPs of the  VCF-file
 * creating of a cladogram of multiple species
 * annotation of contigs & visualisation of the annotation